Business Risks

 Risk Scenarios

-The “Strategy” Risk Category includes Planning & Resource Allocation, Business Development & Investment, Communication & Stakeholder Management, Market Dynamics, and Force Majeure.
-Highest rated risks include geopolitical threats, business development challenges in volatile markets, and supply chain disruptions.
+The “Strategy” Risk Category includes Force Majeure, Planning & Resource Allocation, Growth Strategy, Business Development & Investment, Communication & Stakeholder Management, Market Dynamics, and Major Projects & Programs.
+The highest rated risks relate to operational dependencies, competitive dynamics, and the ability to anticipate and respond to market developments.

-• Geopolitical tensions have been categorized as having Top Risk status, threatening supply chains through military conflicts and trade wars that increase costs and create compliance risks from rapidly changing sanctions.
+• Geopolitical tensions have been categorized as having Top Risk status, threatening supply chains through military conflicts and trade wars that increase costs and create compliance risks from rapidly changing sanctions regimes.

 • In major markets, the market environment is changing significantly due to the implementation of protective measures for domestic industries and other factors.
-Earnings may be adversely affected due to factors such as increased tariffs and preferential treatment for domestic suppliers.
+Earnings may be adversely affected due to factors such as fluctuations in tariffs and preferential treatment for domestic suppliers.

 • M&A activities present both opportunities and threats, requiring rigorous due diligence and structured integration processes.
 Insufficient risk mitigation may adversely affect business execution, performance, and financial position through goodwill impairment or related expenses.